geaz/syncBlink/README.md

 # State of the Project

 This project is considered done.
-Creating this project was a great experience overall.
+Creating it was a great experience overall.
 Especially creating the custom script language for the ESP8266 which works pretty great, considering the limitations of the ESP8266.
 The project implements a complete custom script language, a web application to create, compile and save the scripts, and a VM to execute the compiled scripts.
 All of this within the available 80kB RAM on the ESP8266.

 It still has some flaws (for example the UDP Discovery does not work sometimes) and I still have ideas in mind for this project, but I already spend many hours and days on this project and have to move on.